greenelab/meta-review/content/response-to-reviewers.md

 > Strengthen statement about `no objective system` for authorship.
 The statement "there is no objective system" reads like it could be a practical statement as in "we haven't built one yet", while I believe (and think the authors agree with me, based on the paragraph) that no such principled objective system _can_ exist.
 Either way this should be clarified.

+We clarified that our opinion is that no objective system can exist.
+See [GH123](https://github.com/greenelab/meta-review/issues/123) for the discussion and [GH177](https://github.com/greenelab/meta-review/pull/177) for the manuscript edits.

 ***